MTLab/MorphMLP/README.md

 - [x] Kintics-400
 - [x] Something-Something V1
 - [x] Something-Something V2
--  ImageNet-1K： For our models training/testing on ImageNet-1K，and how to transfer the pretrained weight for video usage， you can refer [IMAGE.md](mlp_images/IMAGE.md).
+-  ImageNet-1K: For our models training/testing on ImageNet-1K, and how to transfer the pretrained weight for video usage, you can refer [IMAGE.md](mlp_images/IMAGE.md).